astutespruce/secas-blueprint/source_data/blueprint/README.md

-# Southeast Conservation Blueprint - 2023
+# Southeast Conservation Blueprint - 2024

-Data were downloaded 9/27/2023 from: USFWS MS Teams internal site.
+Data were downloaded 9/5/2024 from USFWS MS Teams internal site.

-A separate XLSX file containing indicator descriptions and other details was provided directly by USFWS staff on 9/20/2023.
+A separate XLSX file containing indicator descriptions and other details was downloaded from USFWS MS Teams internal site on 9/5/2024.